If you want to put up election signs for the general election you need to be aware of the rules.

 What size election signs are allowed?

-In the 9 weeks before election day (from Saturday 12 August for the 2023 General Election) you can have election signs that are up to 3 square metres in size.
+In the 9 weeks before election day (from Saturday 12 August for the 2023 General Election) the Electoral Act says you can have election signs that are up to 3 square metres in size.
+This supersedes any council rules about the size of election signs in this period.

 This applies wherever you are in New Zealand, but you’ll still need to follow your local council’s application processes and rules about where you can put them up and how many you can have.